metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-nft-asset.md

 Umi comes with downloadable storage plugins that allow you to upload to storage solutions such `Arweave`, `NftStorage`, `AWS`, and `ShdwDrive`.
 For this guide we're going to use the `irysUploader()` plugin which stores content on  Arweave.

-**Note**: This example uses a local approach using Irys to upload to Arweave; if you wish to upload files to a different storage provider or from the browser you will need to take a different approach.
+In this example we're going to use a local approach using Irys to upload to Arweave; if you wish to upload files to a different storage provider or from the browser you will need to take a different approach.
 Importing and using `fs` won't work in a browser scenario.

 ```ts
 import { createUmi } from '@metaplex-foundation/umi-bundle-defaults'